 It works!
 Due to the generosity of the midcoast community, when school breakfasts and lunches aren’t available to all those children on weekends, they know they’ll be fed.

 We can’t stop now!
-This school year, 2016-2017, by better informing parents who need this help but have not signed up, we can increase the number of children receiving food.
-And maybe we can add the other elementary schools in Knox County.
+This school year, 2017-2018, by better informing parents who need this help but have not signed up, we have increased the number of children receiving food.
+Maybe next year we can add the other elementary schools in Knox County.

 Last year over the holidays, kind people remembered our backpack kids and found creative ways to add surprises to the food bags they got on the days before Christmas vacation.

-· Elise Huff and her staff at the Coastal Children’s Museum in Rockland offered Free Admission passes for one child and one adult – stapled to little bags of M&Ms. 200 of them!
+· Elise Huff and her staff at the Coastal Children’s Museum in Rockland offered Free Admission passes for one child and one adult – stapled to little candy canes, 310 of them!

-· Joan Vargus, the head of the U.S. Marines’ Toys for Tots effort here (which shared the Lutheran church basement with us) offered more stocking stuffers: crayons, markers, beanie babies….
+· The U.S. Marines’ Toys for Tots effort here (which shared the Lutheran church basement with us) offered lots of stocking stuffers.

 Other ideas are always welcome!